Kenny Miller: Coaching career

 Upon signing a contract extension with Rangers in November 2016, Miller took up a part-time coaching role with their Under-20 team.
 After leaving Rangers in 2018, Miller had a short stint as player-manager of Livingston.
 He then continued his playing career with Dundee and Partick Thistle.
 Miller retired as a player in February 2020 and took a coaching role with Australian club Newcastle Jets.
 Following the departure of head coach Carl Robinson to Western Sydney Wanderers from Newcastle Jets, Miller followed suit joining Robinson as his assistant.
+During his time at the Wanderers, Miller took charge for a 1-0 win in Ballarat when Robinson fell ill on the day of the game.

 In December 2021, Miller was announced as the assistant head coach of Scottish League One side Falkirk alongside his former Vancouver Whitecaps manager, Martin Rennie.
 Miller became caretaker manager in April 2022 after Rennie left the club.
 He held this position until the end of the season, when John McGlynn was appointed as the new manager.

 On 26 November 2022, Miller joined EFL Championship side Huddersfield Town as co-assistant coach under Mark Fotheringham.
 He and Fotheringham were sacked on 8 February 2023, following poor form.

+On 10 January 2025, Miller joined Major League Soccer club Atlanta United as an assistant coach under Ronny Deila.